 10 Things that get in the way of Relationship and Connection

-We sometimes ignore or don’t realize that it is our hidden defenses, and subtle body language that is curtailing communication, connection and negatively impacting our relationships, so we’ve designed this week’s exercise to help you discover if your defenses get in the way of your relationships.
+We sometimes ignore or don’t realize that our hidden defences and subtle body language curtail communication and connection, negatively impacting our relationships, so we’ve designed this week’s exercise to help you discover if your defences get in the way of your relationships.

 This exercise is for you if you are caught in a pattern of communication that is not fulfilling or failing to foster your relationships.
-It could be that you find yourself in this pattern with your spouse, sibling, or child or with your boss, client or patient.
+It could be that you find yourself in this pattern with your spouse, sibling, child, boss, or client.
 Regardless of who you want to improve communication with, this exercise can help you to identify and become aware of your communication patterns.

 Take a moment to read each question, one at a time, and write some examples and notes so that you can become aware of your communication patterns.

-The top ten indications of when your defenses are in the way:
+The top ten indications of when your defences are getting in the way:

-- Do you find that you are easily distracted from the conversation?
-Find it difficult to focus on the flow and the process of exchange?
+9. Do you find that you are easily distracted from the conversation?
+Find it difficult to focus on the flow and the process of exchange.

-Our defenses are very subtle, and may even be working under the guise of being an effective communicator.
-Revisit your notes whenever you come across an experience of communication that is not satisfying or fulfilling and look for new insights..is there a defense that has been hidden until now?
-Your first step is to uncover obstacles to true listening and improved communication will become clearer as you work with your insights from your answers in the questions above or in the experience of staying aware in communication with others.
+Our defences are very subtle and may even be working under the guise of being an effective communicator.
+Revisit your notes whenever you come across an experience of communication that is not satisfying or fulfilling and look for new insights.
+Is there a defence that has been hidden until now?
+Your first step is to uncover obstacles to true listening.
+Improved communication will become more apparent as you work with your insights from your answers from the questions above or in the experience of staying aware in communication with others.

 We’ve explored these obstacles to listening with hundreds of people, and we discovered that it is not about trying to change or fix your own behavior patterns.
-It is about observation and allowing the insights to change you.
-This process is most effective when it takes place in an intimate, safe, small group setting with experienced facilitators to help you observe, and to have insights that allow a natural emergence from your defenses, conditioning and patterns.
+It is about observing a deeper dimension within yourself to discover their roots, and allowing those insights to change you.